Timothy Sands: Virginia Tech

 On December 6, 2013, Sands was announced as Virginia Tech's 16th president effective June 1, 2014.

 Honors and awards

 In 2009 and 2010, Sands was honored as a fellow of both the Materials Research Society (MRS) and the Institute of Electrical and Electronics Engineers (IEEE), respectively.
 In 2013, Sands was honored as a charter fellow in the 101-member inaugural class of the National Academy of Inventors (NAI).
-Sands is also a member of the Phi Beta Kappa Society and Tau Beta Pi.
+Sands is also a member of Phi Beta Kappa society and Tau Beta Pi.

 Family

 Sands is married to Laura Sands, Ph.D., a faculty member in the Center for Gerontology and Professor of Human Development at Virginia Tech, as well as editor-in-chief of the open-access journal Innovation in Aging.
-The Sandses have four children, all of whom are Purdue graduates.
+The Sands' have four children, all of whom are Purdue graduates.
 Timothy Sands grew up in the San Francisco Bay Area, and was valedictorian at his high school.